 The InDesign Server SDK contains a Performance and Scalability Toolkit, which allows developers to measure the speed of InDesign Server alone and offers a way to measure the speed of InDesign Server as part of a broader publishing solution.
 This toolkit includes a console to monitor and report the results of these tests, as well as prebuilt scripts that enable you to run tests out of the box.
 The Performance and Scalability Toolkit also contains guidance on how to optimize the performance of InDesign Server.

-You should make sure that an Adobe account manager or partner manager knows the pertinent details of your solution as it comes to market so that you can be considered for inclusion in the partner finder.
-The work you're doing with your customers may also be featured in case studies.
+Enroll in the Exchange program.
+You should make sure an Adobe account manager or partner manager knows the details of your solution as it comes to market so you can be considered for inclusion in the partner finder.

 What should a partner do to be considered for inclusion in the InDesign Server partner finder?

 You should have a shipping product with customer references, or offer development training and support services to other partners or customers.
 If you are enrolled in the Exchange program already, contact the Help Desk to request your solution be listed